-The Canadian High Commission in Nairobi, Kenya, with the support of its office in Kigali, Rwanda, ensures the country's representation in Burundi.
-Canada also has a consulate in Bujumbura, the capital city of Burundi.
+The Canadian Embassy located in Nairobi, Kenya, with the support of its office in Kigali, Rwanda, is accredited to and responsible for Canada’s relations with Burundi.
+Canada also has an Honorary Consul in Bujumbura, the capital city of Burundi.

 Burundi has been represented in Canada by an embassy in Ottawa since 1969.
-Burundi also has a consulate in Toronto.
+Burundi also has an Honorary Consul in Toronto.

 Bilateral relations between Canada and Burundi are cordial, although modest.
 Both countries collaborate as part of multilateral fora such as La Francophonie.
-Burundi's Minister of Foreign Affairs, Laurent Kavakure, made a working visit to Canada in April 2014 and met with Minister Baird.
-The latter shared with the Burundian Minister Canada's concerns about the tensions and the recent outbreak of political violence in the country.
-It is estimated that between 8,000 and 10,000 Burundians live in Canada, mainly in Montréal and Toronto.
+Burundi's Minister of Foreign Affairs, Laurent Kavakure, made a working visit to Canada in March 2014 and met with Minister Baird.
+The latter shared with the Burundian Minister Canada's concerns about the tensions and growing political violence in the country.

 Canada contributed to the peace process that led to the first Arusha Agreement (in August 2000) and welcomed the implementation of the political transition in Burundi, in 2005.
 Peacebuilding and national reconciliation remain fragile in Burundi.
 Canada recognizes the major efforts made by Burundi to consolidate peace and contribute to peace and security in the world, notably in Somalia, Mali and the Central African Republic where Burundian soldiers are working on peace missions.